joachimsh91/job_finder/README.md

 # job_finder
 Web scraper written in Python for finding job listings.
-Currently in development as a portofolio project.
+Currently in development as a portfolio project.

 How to use: